rthomp10/load-capacitor-assistant/README.md

 [![Product Name Screen Shot][product-screenshot]](bin/images/output.png)

-This tool was created to make the life of board design engineeers a bit easier when it comes time to couple a crystal to an IC.
+This tool was created to make the life of board design engineers a bit easier when it comes time to couple a crystal to an IC.
 This program helps ensure that the gain margin (safety factor) and frequency tolerance of the crystal is within the project's constraints.

 Why:
 * A lot of the math is lifted off your shoulders
-* It takes the guess work out of the equation
+* It takes the guesswork out of the equation

-The main thing that's needed for this program are the crystal parameters taken from the datasheet along with the current frequency read out by a buffered output from the board.
+The main thing that's needed for this program is the crystal parameters taken from the datasheet along with the current frequency read out by a buffered output from the board.

 ### Necessary tools
 * [Jupyter Notebook](https://jupyter.org/)